 Here is a video of The Birch Tree (Beriozka) for piano:

 The audio controls below allow you to play the mp3 version of The Birch Tree (Beriozka) for piano or you can download the MP3 file.
-You can also download the midi version of The Birch Tree (Beriozka) for piano or alternatively edit/play the midi file.
+You can also download the midi version of The Birch Tree (Beriozka) for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for The Birch Tree (Beriozka) for piano in PDF format.